DANCING IN THE CABBAGE PATCH Community – What is Community?

 COMMUNITY, READING IT AND LIVING IT

 How did Pine Mountain come to its view, or views of “community?”
 How did it define its community?
-What were the sources of influence on those definitions?
+What were the sources of influence on those ideas?
 How has the sense of community at Pine Mountain changed through the years?
 These were and are questions important to the School’s sense of mission, to its sense of place, and to its future survival.
-Pine Mountain Settlement School, as an educational facility, has been remarkably consistent in its sense of mission and its sense of place, and in its conception and identity with the idea of community.
+Pine Mountain Settlement School, as an educational facility, has been remarkably consistent in its sense of mission and its sense of place, and in its conception and identity with the idea of “community.”

 FAMILIES AND ‘PLACE’